Paediatric surgeons work with young patients – from premature and unborn babies to children and young adults up to the age of 19.

 Registration and application for core surgery and specialist training is online via Oriel.

-The recruitment for paediatric surgery specialty training ST3 is handled by Health Education Yorkshire and the Humber on behalf of all other deaneries.
+The national recruitment for paediatric surgery specialty training ST3 is handled by Health Education England, Yorkshire and the Humber local office.

 The training programmes are open to those who want to train less than full-time (LTFT) – you should apply and request this after getting the job.
 Restrictions apply.